madprops/blog/docs/armtrak.md

 It's also possible to zoom in or out, to change how you view the map.

-The opacity of the images can be changed from, 0% opacity to 100% opacity.
+The opacity of the images can be changed from 0% opacity to 100% opacity.
 More transparent images can make it easier on the eyes.

 There are 3 views, map | minimap | full.